 If you wish you can stroll around the area with a double-deck bus tour, bike or with a tuk-tuk.

-What you will find in Cinnamon Gardens neighbourhood?
+What will you find in the Cinnamon Gardens neighbourhood?

 INDEPENDENCE MEMORIAL HALL